JnaneshaPS/Phishing-Email-Detection-Using-NLP/README.md

 ```

 ### 8. Model Training
-We use a Naive Bayes classifier, which is effective for text classification tasks.
+We use a Naive Bayes classifier, which is effective for text classification tasks and perfect for identifying phishing emails.
 The model is trained on the training data.

 ```
 python